 Reality: Large cruise ships carry between 2,000 and 6,000 passengers, so you’re bound to bond with a few like-minded souls.

 Our Advice: Make sure that you, or your travel agent, research the line’s demographics before you book.
-Check out our evaluation of the different cruise lines.
+Check out our comparison of the different cruise lines.
 Whether you have tattoos, drink plenty of beer, and like nightlife that lasts until dawn, or prefer to attend a lecture and then dress up for a long dinner followed by an early bedtime, make sure you choose a ship full of people whose idea of fun is similar to yours.